tutyamxx/mocha-config-generator/README.md

 **Examples:**

-* Configuration file is generated in the `directory` where the command is run
+* Configuration file is generated in the `directory` where the command is run.
+* For `jsonc` just generate normal `json` and rename the file.
 *   Generate a YAML configuration file (default):

     ```bash